besh20/Premier-League-Analytics-/README.md

 ### How to Use This

-Check out the /SQL folder to see how I transformed the raw data.
+Check out the SQL file to see how I transformed the raw data.

 Download the .pbix file to play with the filters yourself.